Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 </figure>
 </center>

-This figure by [@allison_horst](https://twitter.com/allison_horst) gives an overview of the entire Git & GitHub ecosystem.
+This figure gives an overview of the entire Git & GitHub ecosystem.
 It provides a succinct review of the concepts we've covered today.

-Once you like a set of changes you’ve finished on your branch, you can tell git about them by using the command **`git add`**.
-This stages the changes you have made.
-Next, you bake them into the branch using **`git commit`**.
-When you’re ready, you can communicate those changes back to GitHub using **`git push`**.
-This will push your the changes that are on your local branch up to the remote branch.
-To integrate this changes formally back into the **main branch**, you can open a **pull request**.
-**Pull requests** create a line-by-line comparison between the original code and the new code and generate an interface for inline and overall comments and feedback.
-Pull requests are how changes are **reviewed** before they’re integrated.
-Once a pull request is **approved**, the changes are merged into the main branch.
-To get the merged changes back to your local branch, you can run **`git pull`**.

 GitHub has integrated enough features that many of these steps can be orchestrated completely on GitHub without needing to clone a repository to your local machine.
 However, this mental model is still helpful: you can create a branch, make edits to a text file and commit them, open a pull request, and merge the pull request all from the GitHub online interface.
-**You do not need to learn Git to experience the joys and benefits of GitHub and to contribute to projects that live there.**
+**You do not need to learn the Git CLI to experience the joys and benefits of GitHub and to contribute to projects that live there.**

+## GitHub Goodies

+issues
+code review
+editing a file in the browser or uploading files (then running `git pull` locally)

 ## Summary